ceydaduzgec/fastapi-scraper/notes.md

 - Exception handling needs more testing
 - Change `os` file read system to a suitable I/O system for production
 - Use `UNIQUE_DOWNLOAD_FOLDER` instead of hardcoding.
+- Get rid of `Enable tracemalloc to get the object allocation traceback` warning for tests
+- Add more tests to increase coverage to 90%

 # References